YadurajRao/llvm-verify-pass/README.md

 # llvm-verify-pass
 # Development Environment
 ## Platform Support and Requirements
-This project has been tested on **Ubuntu 20.04**.
+This project is currently incomplete.
+Currently, this project has been tested on **Ubuntu 20.04**.
 In order to build this project you will need:
   * LLVM 11 or higher
   * Z3prover
   * C++ compiler with C++ 14 support